-Since they receive consistent support from our warm and caring staff, students with complex special needs can flourish by attending The Guild School and also living in one of The Guild’s eight residences.
+Since they receive consistent support from our warm and caring staff, students with complex special needs can flourish by attending The Guild School and also living in one of The Guild’s nine residences.
 Students benefit from having a single Individualized Education Plan (IEP) and a single unified behavior plan that staff members implement both at school and in the residences.

 Guild residential students live in comfortable, safe, family-style homes located in neighborhoods in surrounding communities.
 Students sleep in bedrooms, not dormitories.
 Many students decorate their bedrooms with personal belongings, pictures and favorite items.
 Students focus on skill development for independence, including cooking, making grocery lists and doing laundry.

 Safety and comfort